 I have a tree growing in my garden – what are my responsibilities?

-All trees in private ownership are the responsibility of the owner of the land on which they grow, whether or not they are subject to statutory tree protection.
+All trees in private ownership are the responsibility of the owner of the land on which they grow, whether they are subject to statutory tree protection.
 If you have freehold ownership of land on which a tree grows you are responsible for it, unless you have leased the land to a third party who, through the terms of the lease, has accepted this responsibility.
 We do not have responsibility for, or undertake work to, privately owned trees.

 Tree owners owe a duty of care to all third parties and are liable at all times for any nuisance or damage the tree causes.
 If you are aware of a defect in your tree and it subsequently causes damage, you may be held liable for negligence.
 The duty of care extends even to persons who may trespass onto your land.